 There they see the details about facilities, location, size, bedrooms’ number, garages, cost, parking, images etc. Also, the map allows them to see different institutions nearby like hospital, gym, schools, nursery.

-3) Once selected a preferred option, a user can build the way from the house to your work point or other facilities across city neighbourhoods.
+3) On selecting a preferred option, a user can build the way from the house to your work point or other facilities across city neighbourhoods.
 This way users see how to get to work and how long the commute will take before they even arrive.

 Currently, XPATconnect is at an MVP stage gathering the community feedback and improving the application.